openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux-ivad-vpu.md

 @endsphinxdirective

-> **NOTES**:
+> **NOTE**:
-> - These steps are only required if you want to perform inference on Intel® Vision Accelerator Design with Intel® Movidius™ VPUs.
+> - The steps in this guide are only required if you want to perform inference on Intel® Vision Accelerator Design with Intel® Movidius™ VPUs.
 > - If you installed the Intel® Distribution of OpenVINO™ to the non-default install directory, replace `/opt/intel` with the directory in which you installed the software.